microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL (C#).md

     _Opening the policy_

-1. Click the **Copy** button to the right of the **CONNECTION STRING-PRIMARY KEY** box to copy the connection string containing the policy's shared-access key to the clipboard.
+1. Click the **Copy** button to the right of the **Connection string—primary key** box to copy the connection string containing the policy's shared-access key to the clipboard.
 Then temporarily save the connection string by pasting it into your favorite text editor.
 You'll need it in the next exercise.

     ![Copying the connection string to the clipboard](Images/copy-connection-string.png)